danielbodnar/awesome-stars/BY-LANG.md

 - [diciaup/assistant-cli](https://github.com/diciaup/assistant-cli) - A comfortable CLI tool to use ChatGPT service🔥
 - [clevercli/clevercli](https://github.com/clevercli/clevercli) - ChatGPT powered CLI utilities.
 Easily add new prompt types in ~/.clevercli/
 - [reworkd/AgentGPT](https://github.com/reworkd/AgentGPT) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.
+- [finic-ai/finic](https://github.com/finic-ai/finic) - Data integration platform that makes it easy and fast to build custom integrations in python.
 - [Blazity/next-enterprise](https://github.com/Blazity/next-enterprise) - 💼 An enterprise-grade Next.js boilerplate for high-performance, maintainable apps.
 Packed with features like Tailwind CSS, TypeScript, ESLint, Prettier, testing tools, and more to accelerate your deve
 - [labring/FastGPT](https://github.com/labring/FastGPT) - FastGPT is a knowledge-based platform built on the LLMs, offers a comprehensive suite of out-of-the-box capabilities such as data processing, RAG retrieval, and visual AI workflow orchestration, letti
 - [ztjhz/BetterChatGPT](https://github.com/ztjhz/BetterChatGPT) - An amazing UI for OpenAI's ChatGPT (Website + Windows + MacOS + Linux)